Sea Cucumber Benefits

 Sea cucumber has long been considered a delicacy in Asian cuisine, but it is only in this recent decade that science has verified the therapeutic benefits of sea cucumber.
 The meat of the sea cucumber is relatively tasteless, but tends to absorb the flavours of aromatics and sauces very well.
-The texture is quite gelatinous, like okra or eggplant depending on preparation.
 For a seemingly bland and uninteresting sand dwelling sea creature, the sea cucumber packs a mighty nutritional and therapeutic punch.
 The list of conditions that sea cucumber is potentially very good for, is very long indeed.
 In medical terms, the list includes: angiogenesis, cancer, tumours, hypertension, inflammation, and are also considered to contain effective antibacterial, antiviral, antioxidant, antithrombotic, and wound healing properties.

 Over the centuries sea cucumber have been prized for its restorative qualities.
 It's a good general tonic also with properties thought to enhance male potency and stamina.
 Sea cucumber is both a functional food, rich in nutrients and trace elements, and a delicacy in its own right.
 The nutritional analysis of sea cucumber makes for some impressive reading.
 They are vitamin rich with Vitamin A, Vitamin B1 (thiamine), Vitamin B2 (riboflavin), Vitamin B3 (niacin) and minerals such as calcium, magnesium, iron and zinc.